parthian-sterlet/sitega/README.md

 [background_genome.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/background_genome.cpp)
 1. file input fasta
-2, 3, 4 & 5. - files output fasta with genome sequences adopted by mono-, di-, tri- & tetranucleotide measures, see [Karlin & Campbell, 1994]( https://doi.org/10.1073/pnas.91.26.12842)
+2, 3, 4 & 5. - files output fasta with genome sequences adopted by mononucleotide content, or di-, tri- & tetranucleotide measures, see [Karlin & Campbell, 1994]( https://doi.org/10.1073/pnas.91.26.12842)
 6. int maximal number of background sequences per one peak
 7. double deviation of mononucleitide content of a background sequence from that for a foreground sequence 8, 9 & 10. - double thresholds for deviations between foreground and background sequences by di-, tri- & tetranucleotide measures
 11. int maximal number of iterations per one foreground sequence (average total number of attemtps to get a background sequence from genome)
-12. char genome release (default values are at10, mm10 and hg38 for Arabidopsis, human and moose genomes) Whole chromosome sequences in plain format are required to run the program, i.e. headers lines >... should be deleted from the whole chromosome files in fasta format.
+12. char genome release (default values are at10, mm10 and hg38 for Arabidopsis, human and moose genomes)

+Whole chromosome sequences in plain format are required to run the program, i.e. headers lines >... should be deleted from the whole chromosome files in fasta format.
 These plain files should contain only nucleotide letters, IUPAC nucleotides codes N,W,S etc. are ignored by program, all other symbols like ' ', '\t' etc. should deleted, e.g. for Arabidopsis five files are required: chr1.plain, chr2.plain, chr3.plain, chr4.plain, chr5.plain, for human/mouse respective whole chromosome files are required (1-22,X,Y / 1-19,X,Y).
-To see example unzip chr4.plain file from folder [genomes](https://github.com/parthian-sterlet/sitega/tree/master/genomes)
+To see example unzip chr4.plain file from folder [genomes](https://github.com/parthian-sterlet/sitega/tree/master/genomes).
+Either output fasta file with genome sequences adopted by mononucleotide content, di-, tri-, or tetranucleotide measures can be used as the background dataset in consequent analysis.

 ## Set parameters of a model through accuracy estimation